 な-adjectives can’t be conjugated unaccompanied.
 In fact, their tenses are specified by conjugating です.
 For instance, if you are required to say something was convenient, you would take the adjective convenient, 便利 (べんり), and use the past form of です to generate 便利でした (べんりでした)—was convenient.

 One other easy example:

 きれいでした — it was clean

 A suffix is normally added to an adjective to change its meaning.
 For instance, by adding the suffix -くてたまりません (unbearably) to the adjective hot, 暑い (あつい) it will become 暑くてたまりません (あつくて たまりません) — unbearably hot.

 For な-adjectives, overlook です.

-There are many other adjectives as well that play a major role to get the command over the Japanese language.
+There are many other adjectives as well that play a major role to get a command over the Japanese language.
 For Japanese adjective conjugation, you can get enrolled with italki.
 Here you will find the best online Japanese teachers who will help you learn how to conjugate adjectives in Japanese in the minimum possible time.